 - Hit “cancel” to turn off the “sauté” mode.
 Add the potatoes, carrots, turnips, liquid and herbs to the pot.

-- Set to “Pressure Cook” mode on High for 15 minutes.
+- Set to “Pressure Cook” mode on High for 20 minutes(if cut into chunks) or 60 minutes (if left as a whole roast).
 Press “Start”.

 - Learn from my mistakes and let the pressure release naturally.
 (I made the mistake of pushing for quick release and ended up with a starchy mess all over my kitchen).